-THE PROBLEM: Perhaps you're in a situation similar to Rob and Diana (featured in episode two), where the couple took advantage of low mortgage rates to incorporate vehicle and credit card debts into their home mortgage.
+THE PROBLEM: Perhaps you're in a situation similar to a couple named Rob and Diana (featured in episode two of the show).
+They took advantage of low mortgage rates to incorporate vehicle and credit card debts into their home mortgage.
 But this extended their mortgage an additional 15+ years.
-Now they're "upside down" in their loan, which is compounded by the fact that their home needs improvement fast — in particular, they're in dire need of a functioning kitchen.
+Now they're "upside down" in their loan, which is compounded by the fact that their home needs improvement fast—in particular, they're in dire need of a functioning kitchen.

-THE SOLUTION: Financial expert and co-host Suzanne Schultz says that adding these types of debt into a mortgage doesn't make sense financially, because it doesn't increase the price of their home.
-Instead, focus on improving the value of their home to help counter the excess debt for when the time comes to sell the home.
+THE SOLUTION: Financial expert and co-host Suzanne Schultz says that adding these types of debts into a mortgage doesn't make sense financially, because it doesn't increase the price of the home.
+Instead, focus on improving the value of your home to help counter excess debt for when the time comes to sell.

 Also on Z Living: 7 Big Reasons Not To Miss Our New Show 'House Poor'

-THE SOLUTION: Suzanne recommends that the couple sell one of their vehicles, which will heavily cut down on transportation costs.
+THE SOLUTION: Host Suzanne Shulz recommends that couples who own two cars sell one of their vehicles, which can heavily cut down on transportation costs.
 In areas where public transit is easily accessible, it makes more financial sense to take advantage of it instead of paying to run and maintain a vehicle.
+Other ways to sidestep transportation costs, is to invest in a bike, or carpool to work.

 Also on Z Living: This Is What It Means To Live Beyond Your Means

 THE PROBLEM: Budgeting regular expenditures is one thing, but one area where families fall into deeper debt is cash withdrawals.
-In Episode 4, Suzanne dives into Warren and Anna's expenses, and finds a huge red flag — the couple averages nearly $3,000 in cash withdrawals every month, which is why their awesome income dwindles down to almost nothing and their home renovations never finish.
+In Episode 4 of House Poor, host Suzanne Shulz dives into Warren and Anna's expenses, and finds a huge red flag—the couple was averaging nearly $3,000 in cash withdrawals every month, causing a solid mutual income to dwindle down to almost nothing, delaying much needed home renovations.

-THE SOLUTION: To combat this, Suzanne puts them on a strict budget and takes away their debit cards.
-This way, they have to plan out how they spend their money and have to stick to specific dollar amounts in order to keep that huge amount of money where it belongs — in the bank.
+THE SOLUTION: To combat this, Suzanne put them on a strict budget and took away their debit cards.
+This way, they have to plan out how they spend their money and have to stick to specific dollar amounts in order to keep that huge amount of money where it belongs—in the bank.
+Taking the same measures with yourself could go a long way.

 Also on Z Living: 5 Money Practices To Put You On The Path To Prosperity

-THE PROBLEM: When you don't have a lot of extra dough, but are still buying luxury or high-end items, it's not hard to see how easy it is to become house poor — all of your extra funds are going to paying off credit card debt or being sunk into new items!
-Erica and Peter (featured in episode 5), realize that they're in over their heads and part of the reason is that they're living beyond their means.
+THE PROBLEM: When you don't have a lot of extra dough, but are still buying luxury or high-end items, it's easy become house poor—all of your extra funds are going to paying off credit card debt or being sunk into new items!
+This happens with several couples on House Poor and around the world.

 THE SOLUTION: While it's pretty obvious, saving money starts with not spending it.
 While it's tempting to grab awesome stuff with a swipe of your plastic, keep those credit cards cold and avoid buying big-ticket items.